atobajas/Lemoncode_Bootcamp_Devops_Entregables/02-Kubernetes/01-monolith/README.md

 ### Running Applications

 First we need to install dependencies change directory to `todo-app/frontend` and run `npm install`, then change directory to `/todo-app` and run `npm install`.
-Once that all dependencies are installed, we can run the solution locally by changing directory to `todo-app/frontend` and running `npm run run-p -l start:server start:dev`.
+Once that all dependencies are installed, we can run the solution locally by changing directory to `todo-app/frontend` and running `npm run start:dev:server`.